bugsbugsbux/notes-on-nix/notes-on-nix.md

 `0`) while the following throws the error "undefined variable 'foo-1'":
 `let foo=1; bar=foo-1; bar`.

-The nix language requires each file to contain *only a single* "**nix-expression**", which is something that evaluates to a value:
+The nix language requires each file (nix files use the extension ".nix") to contain *only a single* "**nix-expression**", which is something that evaluates to a value:

 - **integer**: `1`
 - **float**: `3.14`